PolarCookie/arptool/README.md

 ---
 Conclusion: arp is important, arp debuffs are very important.<br>
-The one time I did Magtheridon on hellground I (the prot war) was stuck at a cube and we had a paladin tank him.
+The one time I did Magtheridon on hellground, I (prot war) was stuck at a cube and we had a paladin tank him.
 However there was a blue geared arms warrior with us.
 He did not apply sunders, none of the other warriors applied sunders either but this guy was obviously bottom of recount.<br>
 He should have applied sunders, is all i'm saying.